 As we mention in our guide to taking a video interview from home, it’s best to have a wall in your background, or a basic and solid backdrop, to eliminate distractions for your meeting participants.

 Among the room dividers mentioned above, having a simple panel room divider can easily provide a Zoom background in a hurry.

-Personal elements that make your permanent home office enjoyable
+Personal elements to make your permanent home office desk enjoyable

 What’s an office if you don’t enjoy being there?

 When I worked from an office, way before I knew about the long-term benefits of working from home, I had a few personal items on my desk.

 I didn’t have too many, as I’d seen coworkers’ desks covered in personal items that seemed like a bit too much, but I had some photo booth photo strips thumbtacked to the divider wall at the back of my desk behind the monitor, and then I had a big stack of files, contracts, Post-It notes and papers (which weren’t personal belongings at all).